Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

-# Announcements

-Assignment 1 has been released and is due by **February 13**.

-Quiz 1 has been released and is due by **February 13**.

-Assignment 2 will be released later this week, but it won't be due until **February 20**.

-Quiz 2 will be released later this week on Thursday or Friday.

----

 # Agenda
 Part I: Starter code; Input/Output (I/O) using the Scanner class; Variables and identifiers;
 1. [Your first Java program](#starter-code)